chc273/matsim/phonon/README.md

 ## Phonon calculations

 We can use this module to calculate the phonon of any structure given that we have a model that can predict the forces.
-This package is a part of my publication `"Chen, Chi, Zhi Deng, Richard Tran, Hanmei Tang, Iek-Heng Chu, and Shyue Ping Ong.
+This package is a part of my publication:

+`"Chen, Chi, Zhi Deng, Richard Tran, Hanmei Tang, Iek-Heng Chu, and Shyue Ping Ong.
 "Accurate force field for molybdenum by machine learning large materials data."
 Physical Review Materials 1, no. 4 (2017): 043603."`

 Please cite this work if you will use this package elsewhere.
 #### Usage